 A Farm is a grouping of customer fields that are managed together.
 There is a strategic way in which Fields should be grouped into Farms that provides users with the best experience while viewing their imagery.
 Farms should consist of a group of fields in close proximity to each other, in an area generally no larger than 5,000 acre/10 sq. miles.
 Conversely, if you have separate farms that have fields in one contiguous grouping, to prevent confusion, it is best to label them under one Farm.
 Grouping your fields in such a way makes it easier for you to navigate and focus on all your acres in TerrAvion’s OverView.

-In the image below you see an ideal grouping of Fields for one Farm.
-A grouping such as this is preferred because when you select the Farm layer, like you see here, you can see an overview that shows each individual field, giving you a frame of reference and making it easier to navigate around as your view your imagery.
+In the image below, you see an ideal grouping of Fields for one Farm.
+A grouping such as this is preferred because when you select the Farm like you see here, OverView will show each individual field in one screen, giving you a frame of reference and making it easier to navigate around as your view your imagery.
 If you want to look at one particular field of that Farm, you can click on the field itself in the viewing area to navigate to that field.
-When you hover over your field with your mouse, your field boundaries will be highlighted in green.
+When you hover over your field with your mouse, your field will be highlighted in green.

 In the image below, you see a Farm with Field groupings spread out over a larger area.
-A grouping such as this makes viewing your imagery confusing.
-Here you can’t see any individual field on the map, and when we click on a field from the index on the left, the map zooms to a specific place and the user loses any frame of reference where that field is exactly located.
+A grouping such as this makes viewing your imagery more difficult.
+You can’t see any individual field on the map, and when we click on a field from the index on the left, the map zooms to a specific place, and the user loses any frame of reference where that field is exactly located.